anthonyalmarza/dat/docs/docs/7_About.md

 The overall design of this project is heavily inspired by Django's ORM but is trimmed down and tightly coupled to Mongo's API.
 This means that it is not currently possible to change the backend database technology to say PostgreSQL or redis.
-However if you're looking for a more performant database engine [TokuMx](https://github.com/Tokutek/mongo) is a Mongo engine alternative that apparently works seamlessly with MongoDB drivers.
+If you're looking for a more performant database engine [TokuMx](https://github.com/Tokutek/mongo) is a Mongo engine alternative that apparently works seamlessly with MongoDB drivers.
 What this means is that you can use a cloud service such as